 Newport, Rhode Island

 The old world charm of the gilded age amidst beautiful surroundings makes Newport such a spectacular place to visit.
 The city offers a lot of kid friendly activities.
-I found the mansion tours, cliff walk and 10 mile drive especially suited when visiting with my six month old.
+I found the mansion tours, cliff walk and 10 mile drive especially suited when visiting with my 6-month-old.
 We also spent an evening driving to the state capitol of Providence which was less an hour away and had a great downtown with a stroller accessible river walk.

 Jersey Shore, New Jersey

-The most famous beach strip in the East Coast doesn’t need much introduction.
+The most famous strip of beaches on the East Coast doesn’t need much introduction.
 Though it has the reputation of being wild and crazy, there are beaches that are suited to babies.
 This area has rebounded splendidly after the destruction from Hurricane Sandy.
 We really enjoyed our visit to the historical town of Cape May as well as the busy boardwalk of Wildwood.
 Atlantic City with its wide range of restaurants and shopping also makes a worthwhile stop along any Jersey Shore trip.
 Though most beaches cost money, there are a range of kid friendly free activities in this area.

 The greater Burlington area is a destination that offers a variety of activities year around.
 The glistening waters of the Champlain Lake amidst the back drop of the green mountains is spectacular in the summer months.
 The downtown is also less busy as fewer students are enrolled in the summer sessions at the University of Vermont.
 State parks, farm houses, factory tours and farmer’s markets are activities that were particularly baby friendly.
 Located less than an hour away, Stowe is a nearby town that also offers a lot to explore.